Harvey library board cuts hours, salaries to keep library open

 "I have enough money to float us along as far as payroll and take care of some 'light' bills," said Flowers.

-Library officials blames the current money woes on a steep decline in property tax revenue.
+Library officials blame the current money woes on a steep decline in property tax revenue.

 "Political rivals of the mayor held up the tax levy two years straight, 2015 and 2016," said Ald.
 Keith Price, 6th Ward.